 alter system set “_db_file_noncontig_mblock_read_count”=0 scope=spfile;

-As of now we have modified the default init.ora parameters kindly provided by+Kevin Closson under SLOB/misc/create_database_kit/create.ora as following:
+As of now, we have modified the default init.ora parameters, kindly provided by+Kevin Closson under SLOB/misc/create_database_kit/create.ora as follows:

 db_files = 300